-The short-term variable \$25.0 million line of credit from First Horizon Bank is collateralized by 100% of the capital stock of the Bank.
+The short-term variable \$25,000 line of credit from First Horizon Bank is collateralized by 100% of the capital stock of the Bank.

-Advances from the Federal Home Loan Bank of Atlanta are secured by a blanket floating lien on qualifying commercial mortgages of approximately \$66,623, residential mortgages of approximately \$22,673, and on qualifying home equity lines of credit of approximately \$5,006.
-At December 31, 2021 the Company had \$25,950 in outstanding advances and approximately \$68,352 was available for borrowing on lines with the FHLB.
+Advances from the Federal Home Loan Bank of Atlanta are secured by a blanket floating lien on qualifying commercial mortgages of \$185,449, residential mortgages of \$41,751, and on qualifying home equity lines of credit of \$5,476.
+At December 31, 2023, the Company had \$70,000 in outstanding advances and approximately \$162,676 was available for borrowing on lines with the FHLB.

-At December 31, 2021, the Company has accommodations which allow the purchase of federal funds from several correspondent banks on an overnight basis at prevailing overnight market rates.
+At December 31, 2023, the Company has accommodations which allow the purchase of federal funds from several correspondent banks on an overnight basis at prevailing overnight market rates.
 These accommodations are subject to various restrictions as to their term and availability, and in most cases, must be repaid in less than a month.
-At December 31, 2021 and 2020, the Company had \$0 outstanding under these arrangements.
-The Company may borrow up to \$87,200 under these arrangements as of December 31, 2021.
+Under these arrangements, the Company had \$89,200 available as of December 31, 2023.
+The Company had \$10,000 and \$0 outstanding as of December 31, 2023 and 2022, respectively.